Logo

 Also, don’t expect long-term dedication.
 Freelancers are available on a contractual relationship basis only.

-Unfortunately, because many who hire freelancer developers often find the first few times to be a bit confusing.
-Trying to remember the balance or difference between an employee and contractor when deep in the details of the work can be a bit confusing and fuzzy.
+Unfortunately, many who hire freelancer developers often find the first few times to be a bit confusing.
+Trying to remember the balance or difference between an employee and a contractor when deep in the details of the work can be a bit confusing and fuzzy.

 Becoming a Web Developer is a tough job.
 You should know the process and undergo training if necessary.